instadw/instadwell-blog/_posts/2025-12-31-coliving-in-pune-compare-areas-pgs-and-costs.md

 -   Strict rules and curfews

-These issues are less frequent in managed coliving, but they still exist—due diligence matters.
+These issues are less frequent in managed coliving, but they still exist, due diligence matters.

 ----------